 2. In Backup and Restore (Windows 7) window, under Backup, click Set up backup link.

 Wait for few moment, until Windows Backup initializes.
+See this fix, if you can’t start Windows Backup application.

 3. Now in Set up backup screen, choose the drive where you want to store backup files and click Next.
 In this case, if you’re saving backup to external drive, make sure you’ve created a disk volume on it and it is recognized in File Explorer, otherwise the drive will not appear here.